Computing the recession cone of a convex upper image via convex projection: Computations for special cases

-can be expressed explicitly through the constraints of the dual problem.
-We start with a relatively wide class of semidefinite problems. \cite{BV96} surveys applications of the single-objective semidefinite programming.
-In particular, the arguments of~\cite{BV96} can be straightforwardly extended to show that linear vector optimization and quadratic convex vector optimization problems with polyhedral ordering cones are special cases of semidefinite vector problems.
+can be expressed explicitly through the constraints of the dual problem. {In this section, we will discuss three cases for which we can write the dual problem, hence the set $W$, explicitly.}

+We start with a relatively wide class of semidefinite problems{, which is well-studied for the single objective case and has many application areas, see for instance the review paper \cite{BV96}.
+There are also some studies that consider the class of semidefinite vector optimization problems in the literature, see \cite{EichJahn2008,EichJahn2010,wanka2003multiobjective}.
+Similar to the single objective case,} the arguments of~\cite{BV96} can be straightforwardly extended to show that linear vector optimization and quadratic convex vector optimization problems with polyhedral ordering cones are special cases of semidefinite vector problems.
 Nevertheless, we also address linear and quadratic problems individually and provide further observations.

 For the problems we consider below, the set of weights $W$, and consequently also the sets $W_c$ of~\eqref{eq:Wc} and $\Lambda$ of~\eqref{eq:weightset}, have a form of a convex (or polyhedral) projection.
 Methods for solving convex (or polyhedral) projections can, therefore, be used to approximate (or compute) the set $W_c$ (or the set $\Lambda$).
 In the light of \Cref{prop:Wc}, we obtain an approximation of~$\mathcal{P}_\infty^+$.
 Finally, a dual cone of this approximation provides the desired approximation of the recession cone $\mathcal{P}_\infty$ of the upper images as \Cref{prop:aprox_error} shows.